karatayev/nosql-project/README.md

 }
 ```

+3. Run `npm run scrape` to import some books to Elasticsearch
+4. Run `npm start` to launch bookstore
+5. Visit https://127.0.0.1:1337/, login using sample credentials `tobias:password` or `florian:password`
+6. Perform your searches

 ## Security

 Authentication

 * Backend calls except /login must be authenticated using a valid cookie
-* Password hashes in database are protected by BCRYPT
+* Password hashes in database are protected by BCRYPT hashing algorithm

 Injection